Our journey into the multiple dimensions of perspective begins here.

-Perhaps without realising, we are building a class hierarchy or Taxonomic Tree of Perspective.
+Perhaps without realising, we are building a class hierarchy or taxonomic tree of perspective.
 It is noteworthy that classes are often overloaded on said tree, whereby one class of perspective is the daughter of a higher level class.
-For example, we have Technical Perspective, a type of Optical Perspective, which is, in turn, a type of Visual Perspective (ref. one branch of the inheritance tree structure).
+For example, we have Technical Perspective, a type of Optical Perspective, which is, in turn, a type of Visual Perspective (ref. one branch of the class tree structure).

 As our discussion continues, we shall build our knowledge of the lower-level classes, particularly those under the Optical Perspective branch.

 The reader may find the inclusion of the symbolic or non-visual class of images—and associated perspective forms—a little surprising.
 At least when defined alongside perspective proper (the visual, graphical perspective types etc).
 Still, non-visual images are fundamental throughout literature, science, culture, etc.

 A Word Image can build up a picture of an object/scene using purely language-based descriptions, whereby the result is sometimes identical to a Visual Image.
 This can happen by metaphor, descriptive methods, or mathematical formula.
 For example, the ‘visual image’ of a three-dimensional cube of a specific size and colour can be produced by either image class.

 Nevertheless, it is usually the case that Visual and Word Images of the same object/scene, will differ significantly.
 Shape, fine details, surface contours, spatial relations, optical effects etc, are often more accurately captured with Visual Images.
 Alternatively, Non-visual Images can convey hidden or difficult-to-see facets missed by visual methods.
 Said features include chemical, atomic and sub-atomic makeup, invisible forces at play, or other invisible facets, such as micro-processes, etc.